BigClock V2.83 |

 Here you can configure the four sounds selectable with the alarms and timers (vertical 1234 buttons).

 Select with the buttons at the top the sound you want to change.
+Select the type in the sound drop down.

 "System" uses the normal Datebook-Beep.
 With "Custom" you can set the frequencies manually.
 "Zirp" and "Emergency" are two special programmed sounds which are extra loud.
 Try them.